 Freezer Wall, Floor, and Ceiling Construction

-Martin Construction uses premium materials and methods when cold warehouse construction.
+The Kaiser Martin Group uses premium materials and methods when cold warehouse construction.
 Here is a description of what goes into the building of a cold storage building.

 For freezer ceiling construction in larger facilities, panels are typically placed on the outside over a metal “B” deck with EPDM roofing membrane over insulation which also acts as the vapor barrier.
 Layers of 5” Isocyanurate insulation achieving R-values from R-31 to R-50 are typical.
 For smaller facilities, a 6” expanded urethane metal clad sandwich panel is typical for the ceiling.